himanshu2454/Kunteksto/docs_source/source/intro.rst

 Purpose
 =======

 **Kunteksto** (ˈkänˌteksto) [#f1]_ is a tool to translate simple CSV formatted data files into computable, semantically enhanced knowledge representations.
-As a foundation for **crowd sourced**, *automated knowledge base construction*; it provides a path for existing data sets to be used in conjuntion with the emerging *datacentric, model first* approach in analysis, general artificial intelligence and decision support systems.
+As a foundation for **crowdsourced**, *automated knowledge base construction*; it provides a path for existing data sets to be used in conjunction with the emerging *datacentric, model first* approach in analysis, general artificial intelligence, and decision support systems.
 This approach opens the door for the change to a *datacentric* world as opposed to the *application-centric* one we have now.
 This new approach enables automatic interoperability avoiding the data quality issues created through data cleaning and massaging.

 The importance of how this simplifies query and analysis capabilities and improves data quality is discussed in foundational `S3Model <https://datainsights.tech/S3Model>`_ documentation and references.
 However, detailed understanding of S3Model is not required to understand and use the power of Kunteksto.
-Addtional information on the datacentric movement can be found below [#f2]_
+Additional information on the datacentric movement can be found below [#f2]_

 Target Audience
 ---------------
-Kunteksto design is based around the ability for *domain experts* from any field, with very little programming ability to quickly annotate data extracts to improve the usability of the data.
+Kunteksto design is based on the ability for *domain experts* from any field, with very little programming ability to quickly annotate data extracts to improve the usability of the data.
 Data engineers and data scientists can also benefit from Kunteksto in the same ways as domain experts.
 It just takes a bit more research to discover the semantics that the original domain experts usually have at hand.

 Requirements
 ============